 STEPHEN AUSTEN PEARCE (1836-1900), British-born organist, composer, and writer who taught at Columbia and Peabody.

 DR. McLEOD MILLIGAN PEARCE (1874-1948), born near Pittsburgh, and after serving Presbyterian churches in Philadelphia and St. Louis, was appointed president of Geneva College, Beaver Falls, PA.
 [See separate article.]

 DR. E.K.
 VICTOR PEARCE (d.2010), contemporary British writer and world-wide radio evangelist who was raised in Bourne, Lincolnshire [see “Bourne” article].

-MARCY MORRISON PEARCE and son MATTHEW (?), duo who produce and announce a daily radio program of religious features over the world-wide Family Radio Network.
+MARCY MORRISON-PEARCE and son MATTHEW (?), duo who produced and announced a daily radio program of religious features over the world-wide Family Radio Network.